open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 A request the caller cannot change after submission closes the mutation half of the lifetime problem.
-The other half is separate: a const view of freed storage is still dangling, so the operation has to own the bytes until the backend is done with them. #4433 has a case for each.
+The other half is separate: a const view of freed storage is still dangling, so the operation has to own the bytes until the backend is done with them. #4433 is that second half, a member reference bound to a constructor temporary.
 The submission has an identity that does not move when a session is reused.
 Progress reporting is separable from settlement, so there is no progress callback that can be mistaken for one.